moclojer/mockingbird/docs/test.md

 # Running the local mocking bird tests

 Mockingbird is a powerful tool for helping you build your project, but, as a great dev, you will not insert any random tool someone told you to.
-Instead, you are probably gonna test it several times and also contribute to the open source code, won't you?
+Instead, you will test it several times and also contribute to the open source code, won't you?

-> To do so, follow this simple md file
+> To do so, follow this simple tutorial

 ## Dev